 - Zionism finds its feet

 Hundreds of thousands of refugees – the most of them poor and desperate – were pouring into western Europe in search of bread and a roof over their heads.
 Jews were on the run from racist terror in eastern Europe.
 The Russian authorities suspected many Jews of revolutionary ambitions and they were generally (but falsely) assumed to be behind the assassination of the liberalizing Tsar Alexander II.
 His successor’s administration, desperate to reassert imperial authority over the restive regions, turned against his Jewish subjects and passed harsh laws restricting their liberty.
 Pogroms in the Russian Pale of Settlement grew in brutality and frequency.
 Some forty Jews were murdered in the Pale in the 1880s.
-Between 1903 and 1906, a more deadly series of pogroms rolled across western Russia, claiming some 3000 lives – some seventy in Kishinev (now capital of Moldavia) and five hundred in Odessa alone.
+Between 1903 and 1906, a more deadly series of pogroms rolled across western Russia, claiming some 3000 lives – some seventy in Kishinev (now capital of Moldova) and at least 400 hundred in Odessa alone.
 Many, but certainly not the majority of Russian Jews concluded it was time to leave.

 The Russian empire was not known for treating its minorities with kid gloves.
 The Moscow Patriarchate presided over the state religion and other believers were generally disadvantaged, often persecuted or sometimes driven from Russian lands.
 The non-Orthodox were despised as unbelievers and thousands of Catholics were deported to Siberia in the mid 19th century.
 At the same time, around half a million Muslims were driven from the Caucasus to the Ottoman Empire, Iran or further afield.
 At the south-eastern border of the Pale of Settlement began the lands of the Circassians, a mostly Muslim group who had lived since the 14th century along the northern Black Sea coast from Sochi and eastwards into the Caucasus mountains.
 A long war of attrition ended in the genocide of 1865.
 According to official Russian statistics, the population was reduced by 97 per cent.
 At least 200,000, and possibly several hundred thousand people died through ethnic cleansing, hunger, epidemics and bitterly cold weather.